Review of MamaSuds NEW powder laundry detergent!

 The sky is the limit when playing with flavors.
 So you fill your jar to the tippy top and let that sit at room temp for ~3 more days.
 The longer you let it sit, the more carbonation you will have.
 Also, certain berries/fruits ferment quicker.
 Again, temp plays a role too, so a winter brew will ferment slower than a summer brew.
 My friend told me a story about opening a strawberry ferment & it shooting all over her kitchen, soaking her ceiling.
 I’ve not had this happen YET.
 But wise advice is to open with a towel over your lid.
 The awesome thing is, you can totally customize your brew to your liking.
 Like it sweeter?
 Add a bit of sugar to the 2nd ferment.
 Like it really fizzy?
 Let both ferments sit longer.
 I prefer mine on the flatter vs fizzier size.

 It is possible to kill your SCOBY.
 When you handle it you have to make sure your hands are super clean.
-My friend who I got mine from killed hers once while dividing it for a friend in the past, it grew mold after she separated it.
+My friend who I got mine from killed hers once while dividing it for a friend, it grew mold after she separated it.
 She assumed her hands weren’t clean enough.
 It is ideal if you have a friend locally who knows what they’re doing, as I was able to have my friend come look at mine several times & assure me that it was healthy looking and as it should be.
 If you start googling healthy scoby vs moldy ones, there are tons of pics.

 I love it on ice.
 I store it in quart jars, but usually drink it out of my favorite Mason jars, the 22 oz tall, wide-mouthed jars!
 I rarely drink coffee anymore, this is my morning wake-up.
 So refreshing, hydrating, delicious!